-Perform such functions as the President assigns in carrying out the purposes and policies of the Academic Senate.
+Perform duties as assigned by the President.

 The Executive Director

-The Board of Directors shall appoint an Executive Director to conduct day to day management of the Senate.
+The Board of Directors shall appoint an Executive Director to conduct day to day management of the ASCCC.

 The Board of Directors shall appoint an Executive Director pursuant to a majority vote at a regularly scheduled or special meeting.

+The official duties of the Executive Director shall be listed in a job description that is adopted by a majority vote of the Board of Directors at a regularly scheduled or special meeting.

+The Executive Director shall be regularly evaluated based on job description and responsibilities

 The Board of Directors may terminate an Executive Director pursuant to a majority vote at a regularly scheduled or special meeting.
-Prior to any such decision, the Board of Directors must review the contract with the Executive Director and receive advice from a qualified attorney as to any legal consequences of this decision.
+Prior to any such decision, the Board of Directors must have conducted a formal evaluation, reviewed the contract with the Executive Director. and received advice from a qualified attorney as to any legal consequences of this decision.

-The official duties of the Executive Director shall be listed in a job description that is adopted by a majority vote of the Board of Directors at a regularly scheduled or special meeting.

 Section 1.
 Membership

-The Board of Directors shall consist of the officers and ten representatives based upon the geographic distribution of Member Senates.
+The Board of Directors shall consist of the officers and ten representatives based upon the geographic distribution of Member Academic Senates.
 All elected Board of Directors members must retain their faculty status to continue in office.

 Section 2.
 Selection and Term

-All candidates for election to the Board of Directors shall meet at least one of these criteria: 1) is a Delegate or a local senate president 2) has within the last three years immediately preceding the election been a local senate president or a Board of Directors member or officer or 3) has been nominated by a resolution of a Member Senate.
-The minutes of the meeting at which that resolution was adopted must be submitted to the Elections Committee chair with the nomination of the individual.
+All candidates for election to the Board of Directors shall meet at least one of these criteria:

+is a Delegate or a local academic senate president;

+has within the last three years immediately preceding the election been a local academic senate president or a member of the Board of Directors; or

+has been nominated by a resolution of a their Academic Senate.
+The minutes of the meeting at which that resolution was adopted must be submitted to the Elections Chair with the nomination of the individual.

-All members of the Board of Directors, except the officers, shall be elected by the plenary session on the basis of geographic representation as prescribed in the Senate Rules and shall serve for two-year staggered terms.
+All members of the Board of Directors, except the officers, shall be elected during the plenary session on the basis of geographic representation as prescribed in the ASCCC Rules and shall serve for two-year staggered terms.
 Terms of office shall commence at the start of the second day of the last Executive Committee meeting of the academic year or June 10, whichever occurs first.
 Terms of office shall conclude at the end of the first day of the last Executive Committee meeting of the academic year or June 9, whichever occurs first.

+NOTES from S&P: What about special elections?
+In the Rules?
+Mention in the bylaws?

 Section 3.
 Voting

-All elected members of the Board of Directors shall have full voting privileges on the Board of Directors.
+All elected members of the Board of Directors shall have voting privileges on the Board of Directors.
 Proxies shall not be permitted.
 The Executive Director serves on the Board of Directors as a non-voting ex officio member.

 Section 4.
 Vacancy in Office

-A vacancy in office shall be filled in accordance with the Senate Rules.
+A vacancy in office shall be filled in accordance with the ASCCC Rules.

 Section 5.
 Meeting

-The Board of Directors shall meet no fewer than five times each academic year.
-All meetings of the Board of Directors will be held in compliance with the Academic Senate’s Open Meetings Policy.
+The Board of Directors shall meet monthly each academic year, August through June, with additional meetings as needed.
+All meetings of the Board of Directors will comply with Policy 10.01 Open Meetings.
+Note that Board of Director meetings are not subject to the Bagley-Keene Open Meeting Act.

 Section 6.
 Powers and Duties

-The Board of Directors shall adopt procedures, implement policies adopted at the plenary sessions, transact business, and perform other functions that are consistent with the intent, purposes, and provisions of the Bylaws and Senate Rules.
+The Board of Directors shall adopt procedures, implement policies adopted at the plenary sessions, transact business, and perform other functions that are consistent with the intent, purposes, and provisions of the ASCCC Bylaws, Rules, and Strategic Plan.

 Section 7.
 Recall

-Recall of a member of the Board of Directors shall follows procedures outlined in the Senate Rules.
+Recall of a member of the Board of Directors shall follow procedures outlined in the ASCCC Rules.

 Section 8.
 Removal

-An elected member of the Board of Director may be removed from office for cause following the process outline in the Academic Senate’s Policy for the Removal of a Member of the Board of Directors.
+An elected member of the Board of Directors may be removed from office for cause following the process in Policy 20.05 Removal of a Member of the Board of Directors.